 Another standard method is to delegate these manual tasks to a chartered accountant or accounting firm.
 This saves your team a considerable amount of time and makes the results of your bank reconciliation more accurate and reliable.

 However, this solution also has its shortcomings.
 In particular, the cost of the accounting firm’s services remains very high.
-Moreover, the lack of real-time monitoring can prove problematic, reducing your control and flexibility over the project.
+Moreover, the lack of real-time monitoring can prove problematic, reducing flexibility and your control over the project.

 Method 3 – Reconciliation with dedicated software